 Figure 1: Initial chest x-ray showing a right upper lobe opacification (left) and repeat chest x-ray after 6 weeks (right).
 Key: M = Mass in the right upper lobe

 A follow-up radiograph at six weeks demonstrated progressive focal opacification, warranting further evaluation with a CT scan (Figure 2).
 The CT identified a large spiculated mass in the right upper lobe, highly suggestive of primary lung cancer, with associated ipsilateral lymphadenopathy.

+The CT scan revealed a substantial spiculated mass in the right upper lobe, which is highly indicative of primary lung cancer.
+This finding is further supported by the presence of ipsilateral lymphadenopathy.
 Endobronchial ultrasound showed a 4cm right upper lobe mass from the right main bronchus.
 Biopsies taken for cytology were later reported as non-necrotising epithelioid cell granulomas.
+Subsequent reports indicated that the biopsies taken for the purpose of cytological analysis were consistent with a diagnosis of non-necrotising epithelioid cell granulomas.

 EBUS-TBNA was repeated after 2 weeks to send samples for tuberculosis bacteriology.

+Following a review of the evidence, it was decided that the EBUS-TBNA should be repeated after a period of two weeks in order to facilitate the sending of samples for tuberculosis bacteriology.

 Figure 2: CT Image prior to EBUS showing a suspicious right mid zone lung mass.
 Key: T = Trachea, M = Mass in the right upper lobe

 During the first procedure, the consultant had observed a sudden collapse of the posterior wall of the trachea (ballooning of the posterior tracheal wall into the lumen of the trachea) and the patient had reported chest pain.
-Following EBUS, the patient also reported a feeling that their voice had changed, pain on swallowing and swelling around their neck.
+Following EBUS, the patient also reported a feeling that their/her voice had changed, pain on swallowing and swelling around their neck.
 Subcutaneous emphysema was identified on examination and on a post-EBUS chest x-ray (Figure 3).

 Figure 3: Post-EBUS chest x-ray showing subcutaneous emphysema in the soft tissues of the neck Key: S = Subcutaneous emphysema, P = Pneumomediastinum